JourneyOver/CTRPF-AR-CHEAT-CODES/README.md

 6. Move the `.txt` file to either

 - `sd:/cheats/`
-  - txt files are conviently already named correctly if placing here
+  - txt files are conveniently already named correctly if placing here
 - or place along side `plugin.plg` from #4 and rename the `.txt` to `cheats.txt`

-7. Open up BOOTNTR and let it do it's thing.
+7. Open up BOOTNTR and let it do its thing.
 8. Load up game

 - if you get a green screen during load then it worked
-- To open CTRPluginFramework menu press `select` once in game
+- To open CTRPluginFramework menu press `select` once in-game

 ## How To Add Cheats Using CTRPF AR On 3DS